-This recipe of Eggless Fruit Cake is one of the simplest recipes of cake and is a full proof recipe.
-This fruit cake though made without eggs, maida and butter but still is a treat to the eyes & to the mouth and is sure to win hearts.
+This Eggless Fruit Cake recipe is one of the simplest and a full proof recipe.
+Made with whole wheat flour, this healthy cake is a treat to the eyes & to the mouth and is sure to win hearts.
 Have it with tea/coffee or gift it to your loved ones.

 My other cake recipes which you may like are:

 This recipe of Fruit cake is one of my oldest recipes and have tried it umpteen times.
 And every time it has been a huge success.
 The best part is that it is like by elderly and children alike.
 Many elderly people including my father in law have termed it as the best cake.

 It is a very light cake and goes very well with tea.
 As I said, I have tried it n number of times but recently have changed the recipe a little.
 Any guesses as to what has changed?
 Nothing much!
 Just switched over to whole wheat from all-purpose flour.
 Earlier I made it with all-purpose flour then tried by taking half of whole wheat and all-purpose.
 And now, I make it 100% with the whole wheat flour and it still tastes the best.

 This recipe is so easy and simple that it is apt to be called as a beginner’s recipe.
 Long back I myself started with this recipe.
 So, if you are new to baking and have inhibitions about baking then start with this easy recipe.
 The excellent results will boost your morale to do more baking.

 It is a very simple recipe but before you start making this eggless fruit cake, you need to arrange certain things like condensed milk, tutti fruity and aerated soda water.
 Rest everything you have in your kitchen.
 You can use dry fruits or dried fruits too in this recipe.